Skip to main content

 • “The tech tree may look simple, but people are discounting the character development tree for generals, spies, champions, and dignitaries.”

-• “Traits, talents, and toadies: this mod adds a trait tree and makes character development much more fun and adds many ancillaries.”
+• “Traits, talents, and toadies: not sure when they are going to make it compatible with the latest patch, but this mod adds a trait tree and makes character development much more fun and adds many ancillaries.”

 • “The character development is also complete trash; the interface is also poor.”

 • “Politics is a mess - the loss of family trees is a blow, and the political parties don't work properly.
-Character development is at least improved with most mods using traits, talents, and toadies, but yes, this is disappointing.”
+True, but character development is at least improved with most mods using traits, talents, and toadies, but yes, this is disappointing.”

 Buy Total War: Rome II